INNOVINATI/microwler/docs/faq.md

 #### What are *transformers*?
 It sounds more complex than it really is: a *transformer* is any Python callable which works on a data dictionary. **Microwler** will inject every crawled page's `data` into a given transformer function in order to manipulate it after scraping, i.e. do some text processing.

-An example can be found in the [advanced test case](https://github.com/INNOVINATI/microwler/blob/master/test_cases.py).
+An example can be found [here](https://github.com/INNOVINATI/microwler/blob/master/test_cases.py#L54).

 #### Can I persist results, i.e. in a database?
 Yes.
 In fact, **Microwler** comes with a built-in caching system for storing results on-disk.